 Karni Mata Temple is located in the town of Deshnoke so, by car, it will take you around 45 minutes to drive there.
 There is limited free parking outside the temple.

-Luckily, it’s pretty much a one way road the whole way there along NH62, so you won’t get lost!
+Luckily, it’s pretty much a one-way road the whole way there along NH62, so you won’t get lost!

 How to get to Karni Mata Temple

 If you don’t have your own transport, you’ll need to try and organise how to get to Deshnoke from Bikaner.
 It’s a famous temple and many people that stay in Bikaner want to visit.
-So, you’ll have lots of choice.
+So, you’ll have lots of choices.